 PRESTRESSED CARBON INSOLES AND RAPTOR CRAMPONS

 Like a lot of people, developers of ice-climbing boots are determined to lose weight.
-They use Raptor crampons and a special prestressed carbon insole to achieve unbelievable weight optimisation and improved performance.
+They use Raptor crampons and a special pre-stressed carbon insole to achieve unbelievable weight optimization and improved performance.

 STABILITY AND COMFORT

-From multiday excursions in the Alps to an afternoon jaunt in a nearby forest – a broad range of technologies comes into play to create a perfect fit for backpacking and trekking boots.
-The main aim here is to provide individually adjustable stabilisation of the foot and a high level of comfort.
+From multi-day excursions in the Alps to an afternoon jaunt in a nearby forest – a broad range of technologies comes into play to create a perfect fit for backpacking and trekking boots.
+The main aim, here, is to provide individually adjustable stabilization of the foot and a high level of comfort.
 This goal is achieved with the help of innovative lacing systems, padding and sole design.